rmetzler/bliki/wiki/dev/rich-shared-models.md

     * Unmanaged growth
         * Adding features to an existing system
         * Building new systems on top of existing tools
-    * Misguided applications of "simplicity" and "reuse"
+    * Misguided applications of “simplicity” and “reuse”
     * Encouraged by distributed object systems (CORBA, EJB, SOAP, COM)
 * What are the consequences?
     * Models end up holding behaviour and data relevant to many applications